judaicadh/judaicadh/collections/_work/judaica-americana.md

 ### Resources

 -   Esten, Emily.
-“Digital Second Edition of Judaica Americana: A Bibliography of Publications to 1900” (forthcoming).
-Journal of Open Humanities Data 6, no. 1, (2020).
+“Digital Second Edition of Judaica Americana: A Bibliography of Publications to 1900” Journal of Open Humanities Data 6, no. 4, (2020).
+DOI: https://doi.org/10.5334/johd.15

 -   We have a repository on ScholarlyCommons, University of Pennsylvania’s open access institutional repository, dedicated to resources for the project: